Los Angeles Philharmonic: 2009–present

 In May 11, 2021, following 18 months of canceled concerts due to the COVID-19 pandemic, the Los Angeles Philharmonic announced that it once again will perform for a live audience in summer at the Hollywood Bowl.
 The season began on May 15 with a free concert for frontline and essential workers given by the LA Phil with Dudamel, featuring Jessie Montgomery's Starburst, the Barber Adagio for Strings and Beethoven's Symphony No. 3, Eroica.

 In February 2023, the orchestra announced that Dudamel is to conclude his tenure as its music director at the close of his current contract, at the end of the 2025–2026 season.
 In February 2024, Dudamel and the LA Phil won the Best Orchestral Performance Grammy award for a fourth time, with their performance of Adès: Dante (2020) by Thomas Adès.

 In May 2024, the orchestra announced the appointment of Kim Noltemy as its next president and chief executive officer, effective July 2024.

-In February 2025, Dudamel and the LA Phil won the Best Orchestral Performance Grammy award for a fifth time, with Ortiz: Revolución diamantina the first full album of orchestral works by Mexican composer Gabriela Ortiz.As the composer for some of the most intense and arresting music of our time, Ortiz’s work unites disparate worlds and lives through a compelling rhythmic drive, a street-born authenticity, and a vivid sense of color.
+In February 2025, Dudamel and the LA Phil won the Best Orchestral Performance Grammy award for a fifth time, with Ortiz: Revolución diamantina the first full album of orchestral works by Mexican composer Gabriela Ortiz.
+As the composer for some of the most intense and arresting music of our time, Ortiz's work unites disparate worlds and lives through a compelling rhythmic drive, a street-born authenticity, and a vivid sense of color.
 The album was nominated for four awards at the 2025 Grammys, receiving three, including Best Classical Compendium and Best Contemporary Classical Composition.

 In September 2025, with the search for a new Music Director still ongoing, the orchestra announced that Salonen would take the newly created title of "Creative Director" beginning in Fall 2026 for a five-year term; responsibilities including conducting six weeks of concerts per seasons.
 The orchestra later clarified that the position will be concurrent to the eventual Music Director and also to John Adams' role of Creative Chair, that Salonen would keep his title of Conductor Laureate, and not be involved in either programming decisions outside his six weeks or have any role in filling open chairs within the orchestra.

+On May 26, 2026, the orchestra announced that Daniel Harding would be their next Music Director, effective at the beginning of the 2027–28 season.
+The initial contract is for six years, with Harding conducting eight weeks during the first season and 12 weeks each season thereafter.